mrthehavok/k8s-observable-rollouts/backlog/tasks/task-5 - Configure Argo Rollouts strategies for sample-api.md

 - [ ] Integration with the ingress controller for traffic management.
 - [ ] Basic rollback and promotion policies are configured.
 - [ ] Rollout dashboard is accessible for monitoring.
+- [ ] A basic `AnalysisTemplate` is configured for automated canary analysis (e.g., checking error rates).

 ## Session History